cminyard/gensio/README.rst

   gensiot 'mdns,my-port'

+gensiot will find the server, port, and whether telnet and rfc2217 are enabled and make the connection.

 In addition, there is an gmdns tool that lets you do queries and advertising, and gtlssh can do mDNS queries to find services.
 If you have secure authenticated logins for ser2net, and you enable mdns on